How to Boost Employee Retention During Open Enrollment in 2025

 Because benefits aren’t just a financial decision.
 They’re one of the clearest signals of how much leadership values its team.
 And when employees feel that support, they stay longer, perform better, and trust leadership more.

-The Hidden Link Between Benefits and Retention
+The Hidden Link Between Benefits and Employee Retention

 For small and mid-sized businesses, turnover is expensive.
 Replacing a good employee takes far more time and money than most leaders realize.
 But what drives that turnover isn’t always pay — it’s perception.